Jankie-codes/WorkoutLogApp/README.md

 - Show past workout history
 - Calculate one-rep maxes* for any given lift
 - Determine whether the user is strong for their body weight at any particular lift
-- Graph one-rep max progression over time, allowing the user to see their strength progress

 (Not an exhaustive list of features)